StanfordSpezi/spezi-fhir-ig/README.md

 ## License

 This project is licensed under the MIT License.
+See [Licenses](https://github.com/StanfordSpezi/spezi-fhir-ig/tree/main/LICENSES) for more information.

 ## Notices